danielvdao/danielvdao.github.io/books.md

 Here is a collection of books I am currently reading.
 If you have any other suggestions, please feel free to email me.

+* Clean Code by Robert Cecil Martin
+* The Design of Everyday Things by Don Norman
+* The Paris Architect: A Novel by Charles Belfoure
 * The Pragmatic Programmer by Andy Hunt and Dave Thomas
-* The Design of Everyday Things by Don Norman
-* Clean Code by Robert Cecil Martin